Hemant9766/Git-learning/README.md

 # Git-learning

-What is Git?
+1.What is Git?

  :- Git is a popular version control system.
 It was created by Linus Torvalds in 2005, and has been maintained by Junio Hamano since then.

-It is used for:
+2.It is used for:

 •	Tracking code changes